Nitrokey/nitrokey-3-firmware/nk3-quickstart.md

 ## Install Dependencies

-Note: Currently build does not work on Fedora 32,34
+Note: Currently build does not work on Rust v1.53, it does so though on v1.52.1.

 Install the dependencies as described in the [readme](./README.md) and in the [Solo 2 Getting Started guide](https://solo2.dev), for example: